rh17983/Failure-Predictor-PREVENT/Readme.md

 3. Making Prevent-A predictions on the experimental data, collected during the execution with seeded faults.

-input data:
+Input data:

 - The **Preprocessed Data** collected during the execution with seeded faults.
-Location:  resources/datasets/{failure type}-{replica number}_tuned folders, where the "failure type" value is amoung the cpu-stress, mem-leak, pack-corr, pack-delay, and pack-loss, and the "replica number" ranges from 0 to 2.
+Location:  resources/datasets/{failure type}-{replica number}_tuned folders, where the "failure type" value is among the cpu-stress, mem-leak, pack-corr, pack-delay, and pack-loss, and the "replica number" ranges from 0 to 2.

-output data:
+Output data:

 - **Prevent-A Classifier predictions**.
 Location: resources/predictions-a folder

-4. Detection of the anomolous KPIs
+4. Detection of the anomalous KPIs

 Input data: